more-joao/color-distance-luminance/README.md

 # Report on Canberra Distance and Luminance Data in the RGB Color Space
-Data analysis project that aims to establish relate the Canberra distance between white and any given color in the RGB color space to its luminance.
+Data analysis project that aims to relate the Canberra distance between white and any given color in the RGB color space to its luminance.

 # Introduction